homer-rich/p7certsign/README.md

 ## Purpose

-Remove reliance on NSS and OpenSSL for bundling certificates into a PKCS7 for use in disseminate DoD, JITC, WCF, type certificates in easy zip files.
+Remove reliance on NSS, OpenSSL, and Python to bundle certificates into a PKCS7.
+The program now uses native Windows system calls to zip certificate folders into the bundle format to share within the DoD PKE enclave.

 ## Steps To Create A Bundle